 Nestle expects to hike prices further as inflation grows

-The KitKat and Shreddies maker said it has already increased prices by more than 5% over the first three months of 2022.
+The KitKat and Shreddies maker said it has already increased prices by more than 5 per cent over the first three months of 2022

 Nestle has warned that more price rises could be on the horizon as it battles steep cost inflation.

-The KitKat and Shreddies maker said it has already increased prices by more than 5% over the first three months of 2022 but will look to further hikes.
+The KitKat and Shreddies maker said it has already increased prices by more than 5 per cent over the first three months of 2022 but will look to further hikes.

 Mark Schneider, chief executive of the Swiss food group, said: “Cost inflation continues to increase sharply, which will require further pricing and mitigating actions over the course of the year.”